ome/bioformats/components/native/bf-cpp/readme.txt

 Jace source code (see "Installing Compile-Time Dependencies" below).

 ==> Java Development Kit -- http://java.sun.com/
-At runtime, only the JRE is necessarry to execute the Bio-Formats code.
+At runtime, only the JRE is necessary to execute the Bio-Formats code.
 However, at compile time, the full J2SE development kit is required for two reasons.
 First, the Jace proxy class generator is written in Java, so Ant needs a working Java compiler to compile Jace itself.
 Second, on Windows, only the